Frostlight/google-homepage/README.md

 # google-homepage
-A mini-project to build a page in html and css that looks a like google.ca.
+A mini-project to build a page in html and css that looks a like the Google search homepage.